PandaKid7114/weapon_pack/README.md

 # Weaponary
-A pack that adds new "weapons" to minecraft.
+# A mod that adds weapons to the game!